danja/nlp/GraphRAG/README.md

 Below I'd written a [spike](http://www.extremeprogramming.org/rules/spike.html) plan - which kinda worked as intended, as about half-way through I got a much clearer idea of what I needed to do.
 So while it's still exploratory, I think the following should be about the right direction to take :

 ## Plan

+I should be able to use [sparqlwrapper](https://github.com/RDFLib/sparqlwrapper) to help with the queries.

 ### Milestone 1 : recreate Notebook with SPARQL store graph